tensorbase/tensorbase/docs/rfcs.md

 * How
 * Todo

-NOTE: This workflow is experimentally just enabled for core committer-level contributions.
-The target is to let more people know the major features, changes and also the work mechanism of TensorBase.
+NOTE: This workflow is just enabled for core committer-level contributions.
+The target is to let more newcomers know the major features, changes and also the work mechanism of TensorBase.
 For common contributions, this is not necessary.

 RFC List